Join Workaway now to get 1 month extra for free from Simona & Thu Huong!

 This host has indicated that they are interested in sharing their own language or learning a new language.

 We have a separate private guest house to offer just next to our home.
 There you will enjoy a comfortable bed, seating area and private shower room with composting toilet.
-There is a wood burner to make a winter stay with us nice and cosy and a small gas hob for drinks ect and limited solar power.
+There is a wood burner to make a winter stay with us nice and cosy and a small kitchen set up.

 We are so lucky to live in such a beautiful area rich in nature.
 There are loads of amazing trails to take around the Serra da Gardunha and wonderful river beaches to enjoy dotted around the pretty little villages.
 There is a festa somewhere close by pretty much all year around and the local community is incredibly diverse.
-We have three different monthly Eco markets in various directions, a short drive away and yoga and Pilates classes available.
+We have many different eco markets, at various times of the month in the local villages.
+Yoga and Pilates classes are available a short distance away.
 The local town holds a market twice a week and has all the usual in terms of shops and services.
 We are a short drive away from the Serra do Estrella mountains where you can walk, climb, ski or just admire the beauty and wonder of it all.
 We are also close by to the historic village of Monsanto and the geological site at Penha Garcia.
-There is also the option of horse riding or dirt bike riding for experienced riders.
+There are opportunities to book climbing, kayaking and horse riding with local clubs.

 A little more information